dirtybrie/stringbean/README.md

 * The second argument is the length of the text.
 * The third argument is how many lines per text file.
 * stringbean detects your OS then prompts you to name the file containing the texts,
-* then it will create a directory in Documents called 'stringbean' and puts your file there.
+* then it will create a directory in Documents called 'stringBEAN' and puts your file there.
 > [!NOTE]
 > __If your root files will be exported to the /opt directory instead__
 ```